 Aims of Major

-Each competency is related to a course learning objective present in the courses of the curriculum which will be mapped against the RCVS Day One competencies.
+Each competency is related to a course learning objective present in the courses of the curriculum which are mapped against the RCVS Day One Competences.
 Thus it will not be possible for a student to graduate who has exceeded the pass mark for the course by being very proficient at one aspect but at the same time scoring a very low mark for an aspect directly linked to a Day One competency.
 To graduate, a student must not only exceed the pass mark for a particular course but also achieve Day One competency in the skills and attributes associated with that course.

 Intended Learning Outcomes of Major (MILOs)

 City University of Hong Kong is engaged in a process with the Australasian Veterinary Boards Council (AVBC), to gain international accreditation of the Bachelor of Veterinary Medicine (BVM) programme.
 The programme was granted “Provisional Accreditation” after the admission of the first cohort of BVM students in September 2017.
 This accreditation status is ongoing, subject to further yearly assessments by the AVBC.
 The BVM programme will be eligible to be assessed for full accreditation in 2023 when the leading cohort graduates.